magnusnissel/birdbody/README.md

 ## Windows
 A  Windows (64bit) executable is now available.

-Please note that I can not guarantee that the Windows binary will always be up to date, but I will do my best to update it whenever something important happens in this repository.
+Please note that I can not guarantee that the Windows binary will always be up to date, but I will do my best to update it with every offical release.

-## Known issues
-Especially under Windows there are still issues when switching windows (or tabs inside Birdbody) during complex operations.
-Sometimes waiting will resolve this, but it can also crash the app.
-Until I know how to fix this I suggest minimal interface interactions while downloading/streaming tweets or converting files.
-This seems to occur more frequently with the Windows binary than with the Python script, but I have only anecdotal evidence.

 ## Troubleshooting